OffchainLabs/arbitrum-classic/docs/Running_Rinkeby_Nitro_Node.md

 sidebar_label: Running a Rinkeby Nitro Node
 ---

-Note: Rinkeby Nitro will not work until after the Nitro upgrade scheduled for Thursday, July 28th.
+Note: Rinkeby Nitro nodes will only work after the Nitro upgrade scheduled for Thursday, July 28th.
+After the update, Rinkeby Classic nodes will stop updating, and only useful for archive requests for pre-Nitro blocks.

 Note: If you’re interested in accessing the Arbitrum Rinkeby network but you don’t want to setup your own node, see our [Node Providers](https://developer.offchainlabs.com/docs/node_providers) to get RPC access to fully-managed nodes hosted by one of our partners!